Probate Q&A Series How can I legally serve and include a missing heir or spouse in a North Carolina probate case?

 • Conduct a thorough search for the missing heir or spouse.

-• Publish notice for three successive weeks and file an affidavit of publication.
+• Publish notice for three successive weeks and file proof of publication when publication is used.

-• Proceed with probate administration and distribution once all notices and appointments are complete.
+• Proceed with probate administration and distribution once all required notices and appointments are complete.

 Conclusion & Call to Action

 Handling a missing heir or spouse in probate can feel complex.
-By following North Carolina’s statutes on guardians ad litem and notice by publication, you protect the estate and satisfy due process.
+By following North Carolina’s applicable procedures on notice, service, and any guardian ad litem appointment, you protect the estate and satisfy due process.
 Pierce Law Group has experienced attorneys ready to guide you through each step.
 Contact us today at intake@piercelaw.com or call (919) 341-7055 to schedule a consultation.